swaptacular/swpt_creditors_ui/pr0-documents.rst

   contain multiple lines.
 Everything until the end of the file will be considered as part of the description.

+.. [#swpt-scheme] The ``swpt`` URI scheme is defined in a separate document.

+.. [#smp-raw-tokens] "Raw currency tokens" are the 64-bit numbers that the `Swaptacular Messaging Protocol`_ uses to represent currency amounts.
+Usually, before being shown to the user, these raw numbers will be divided by some (usually big) number.
+For example, the raw number ``2500`` could be shown to the user as "25 USD".

+.. [#note-formats] In Swaptacular, every transfer can have a *transfer note*.
+The "transfer note" is a textual message that contains information which the sender wants the recipient of the transfer to see.
+In addition to the transfer note, the sender can specify a *transfer note format*, which is a short string that indicates how the content of the corresponding transfer note should be interpreted.
+The sender of each transfer can choose among a multitude of standard *transfer note formats*.
+Every transfer note format is identified by a short string — the format's name.
+  Transfer note format names match the regular expression:
+  `^[0-9A-Za-z.-]{0,8}$`

 .. _Swaptacular: https://swaptacular.github.io/overview
 .. _regular expression: https://en.wikipedia.org/wiki/Regular_expression